-- 2.58.
-The licensing authority will need to satisfy itself that it is possible for bingo to be played in any premises for which a bingo premises licence is to be issued.
-This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence and/or apply for new licences, as discussed in the Division of Premises and Primary Usage section, above. - 2.59.
-Where children are permitted to enter premises licensed for bingo, they may not participate in the bingo, nor may they make use of any category of gaming machine, other than those in category D. Where category B or C machines are made available in premises to which children are admitted it is expected that: - all such machines will be located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults will be admitted to the area where the machines are located; - access to the area where the machines are located will be supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+- 11.20.
+The licensing authority will need be satisfied that it is possible for bingo to be played in any premises for which a bingo premises licence is to be issued.
+This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence and/or apply for new licences, as discussed in the division of premises and appropriate licensing environment section, below. - 11.21.
+Where children are permitted to enter premises licensed for bingo, they may not participate in the bingo, nor may they make use of any category of gaming machine, other than those in category D. Where category B or C machines are made available in premises to which children are admitted it is expected that: - all such machines will be located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults will be admitted to the area where the machines are located; - access to the area where the machines are located will be supervised; - the area where the machines are located is arranged so that it can be observed by staff of the